wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     You can run `docker logs wis2box-ftp` to check if the FTP service is running correctly.

 !!!
 Note
-    You can view ftp-configuration in `ftp.env` from the command-line:
+    You can view ftp-configuration in `ftp.env` from the command line:

     ```bash
     cat ~/wis2box-1.0b4/ftp.env